subnetter/subnet-docs/docs/unp/messaging.md

 ## Intro

-The Subnet Network Protocol (a.k.a SNP) is a message-oriented protocol built on-top of TCP/IP.
-A direct message is a 1:1 message sent from one entity (sender) to another entity (receiver) using the SNP network protocol.
+The Subnet Network Protocol (a.k.a SUB) is a message-oriented protocol built on-top of TCP/IP.
+A direct message is a 1:1 message sent from one entity (sender) to another entity (receiver) using the SUB network protocol.
 An entity is a `Service Provider Node` operated by a service provider, or a user's `client` running on his mobile device or computer.
-This document described how direct messages are sent in SNP.
+This document described how direct messages are sent in SUB.

-SNP doesn't make strong assumptions regarding clients Inetrnet connectivity.
+SUB doesn't make strong assumptions regarding clients Inetrnet connectivity.
 It is assumed that clients use mobile devices, may not be able to receive incoming TCP/IP connections requests, go offline and online often and frequently change their IP address.
 These assumptions is based on the actuall typical configuration and usage patterns of mobile devices.

-The core direct messaging algorithm described in this document is one of the fundamental networking algorithms in SNP.
-Many platform features and higher-level SNP algorithms utilize the core direct messaging algorithm.
+The core direct messaging algorithm described in this document is one of the fundamental networking algorithms in SUB.
+Many platform features and higher-level SUB algorithms utilize the core direct messaging algorithm.
 For example,  the `status updates` and the `group messaging` algorithms.

 This is enabled by a design that specifies that the encrypted message payload sent between two parties using the core messaging algorithm is *an arbitrary communication protocol message* and not just a user-generated message.
-So, for example, a private direct message content may be an `instant message` from one user to another user, or any other kind of message in another higher-level SNP communication protocol between two users, such as status updates and group messages, between a user and its service provider, or between two service providers.
+So, for example, a private direct message content may be an `instant message` from one user to another user, or any other kind of message in another higher-level SUB communication protocol between two users, such as status updates and group messages, between a user and its service provider, or between two service providers.

 :::note
-SNP guarantees messages delivery to frequently-offline clients without compromising their privacy and security.
+SUB guarantees messages delivery to frequently-offline clients without compromising their privacy and security.
 This goal is achieved by the design of both the `message sending algorithm` and the `message receiving algorithm`.
 When done reading this document which describes the sending algorithm, head over and review the [Receiving Messages Algorithm](/docs/unp/receiving_msgs).
 :::

 The following algorithm describes the flow of `sending a message with arbitrary content from a user to another`.
 The sequence to send a message from any entity to another entity, such as between two services providers is very similar with some minor changes.

-The algorithm is a bit involved, but is necessary for SNP to meet its design goals regarding messages delivery, security, forward security, backward security, privacy and support for frequent-offline non-routable clients.
+The algorithm is a bit involved, but is necessary for SUB to meet its design goals regarding messages delivery, security, forward security, backward security, privacy and support for frequent-offline non-routable clients.

 > Subnet has built a prototype and a playground that demonstrate the capabilities, correctness and feasabiliity of the message sending and receiving algroithms.

 ## Overview

 ### Network Entities
-- `A` - Alice's SNP client app.
+- `A` - Alice's SUB client app.
-- `B` - Bob's SNP client app.
+- `B` - Bob's SUB client app.
-- `BNode` - SNP Bootstrap Node.
+- `BNode` - SUB Bootstrap Node.
 - `SA` - service provider node servicing A.
 - `SB` - service provider node servicing B.
 - `IKA` - A's public identity identifier.